 2017 $ 5,500

 2020 $ 6,000

 So, if you haven’t contributed to your TFSA SINCE 2009 you should be able to put $75,500 for 2021.

 When and how much should I contribute to my TFSA?

 Maximizing the benefits of your TFSA is to utilize your contribution room of e.g., $6,000 at the beginning of the year preferably first week of January.

 Any amount withdrawn from your TFSA account that year will not be allowed to be contributed back on the same year.
 The withdrawal amount will be added to your available contribution room the following year.

 There is an over-contribution penalty of 1% per month, levied on the amount of excess TFSA contributions.
 You will continue to be penalized until you have removed the excess amount or more contribution room becomes available.

 My Final Thoughts

-Whatever your choice, the key is to start now and maximize your contribution room.
+To summarize, whatever your choice, the key is to start now and maximize your contribution room if you can.
 Don’t procrastinate.
 Time wasted will never be regained.